Introduction to Music Theory

 Alice just expressed the musical concepts of key, rhythm, chord theory and form using distinct terms.
 She used a theoretical way of talking about music.
 In a sense, she "used music theory".
 If Bob has a similar theoretical grasp, he will know not to finger chord shapes for, say, B♭7−5, F♯13 and Emmaj9, unless of course he's feeling exceptionally harmonically adventurous.
 He will also not be completely confused if Alice sings a B♭ or E♭ somewhere in the verse, or introduces an F chord in the chorus.
 If music theory truly sets out rules, then it also leaves plenty of space for exceptions.

 Music theory is a language that allows musicians to communicate clearly with each other.
 Just like natural human language, it has agreed-upon conventions.
 Yes means yes, not no. I encourage anyone who asks to at least learn the basics of it, because it makes collective music-making that much easier.
 I would even go so far as to recommend learning the rudiments of music notation.
-Not only can you record your ideas that way, a whole world of music study opens up before you.
+Not only can you record and share your ideas that way, a whole world of music study opens up before you.